 SoFi's latest professional loan program was backed by loans refinancing the debt of borrowers with advanced degrees, like dentists.

-Social Finance (SoFi) has kicked off 2018 with a bang, offering their bonds backed by loans refinancing the student debt of borrowers with advanced degrees, or high incomes.
-The SoFi Professional Loan Program is estimated to be worth $720.1 million.
+Social Finance (SoFi) has kicked off 2018 with a bang, offering their bonds backed by loans, refinancing student debt of borrowers with advanced degrees, or high incomes.
+The SoFi Professional Loan Program is estimated to be worth $720.1 million in private student loans.

 SoFi has been completing these offerings for years, but this time, their bonds are benefiting from a 23.44% credit enhancement as well as an excess spread of between 2-5%.